Esri/gradle-eclipse-studio-android/README.md

 }
 ```

 Then we configure the Eclipse project.
-The project name can be changed to the name you will see in the Ecilpse project explorer.
+The project name can be changed to the name you will see in the Eclipse project explorer.
 Then we set the Android nature and builders to let Eclipse know that this is an Android Project.

 ```groovy
 // Configuring Eclipse project